mmsharepoint/tab-sso-graph-spo-refresh-node/README.md

 2. In the Account section, sign in with your [Microsoft 365 account](https://docs.microsoft.com/microsoftteams/platform/toolkit/accounts) if you haven't already.
 3. Press F5 to start debugging which launches your app in Teams using a web browser.
 Select `Debug in Teams (Edge)` or `Debug in Teams (Chrome)`.
 4. When Teams launches in the browser, select the Add button in the dialog to install your app to a Team of your choice
-5. Confirm the Configuration screen with Save
+5. Confirm the Configuration screen with
+6. Ensure the permissions of your Entra ID app are consented tenant-wide

 ## Features
 - Using FluentUI 9 compontents